 - A Development Variance (see "Do I need a Variance" below)

 - A Board of Variance Approval (see "Do I need a Variance" below)

 - A Temporary Use Permit

 Where a development plan does not meet the use or density requirements of the existing zoning designation, then a Zoning Bylaw text or map amendment is required.
 The Official Community Plan, local and neighbourhood plans and other City policies or guidelines specify under what circumstances a rezoning may be appropriate.
-These documents should be consulted before you make a decision to apply for a rezoning and your first step will be to schedule a meeting with the City Planner.
+These documents should be consulted before you make a decision to apply for a rezoning and your first step will be to schedule a meeting with the Director of Development Services.

 If you are unable to build because your project does not meet the requirements of a relevant bylaw it may be possible to obtain a Variance.
 There are two types of Variance's to consider.
-Discuss your options with the Building Inspector or City Planner prior to making an application:
+Discuss your options with the Building Inspector or Director of Development Services prior to making an application:

 - Board of Variance (BOV): The Board of Variance has the authority to grant minor variances from the building regulations specified in the Zoning Regulation Bylaw, but cannot vary use or density.
 If the variance that you need exceeds the jurisdiction of the Board of Variance, you will need to apply for a Development Variance Permit (DVP).

 - Development Variance Permit (DVP): A DVP is a Permit granted by Council to vary the provisions of the Zoning Bylaw, Subdivision Bylaw, Sign Bylaw and other Land Use and Development Bylaws.
 A DVP cannot cannot vary use or density (ex. permit a land use not otherwise permitted in a zone, or increase the maximum number of dwelling units permitted on a parcel of land).
 A Development Variance Permit requires a public notice and is registered on the Land Title.

 See More Information about the Variance Application process.